 Am I a young carer?

-You are a young carer if you are under 18 and are looking after someone regularly because they’re ill (physically or mentally) or disabled.
-You might be caring for mum or dad, looking after a friend, or you might be helping your parents care for a brother or sister or grandparent.
+You are a young carer if you are under 18 and are looking after someone regularly because they’re physically or mentally ill, disabled or have an addiction.
+You might be caring for your mum, dad or grandparent or you might be helping your parents care for a brother or sister who is unwell, has a disability or special needs.

 Some people start giving care at a very young age and don’t really realise they’re carers.
 Other young people become carers overnight when someone in their family has an accident, or another carer becomes unavailable.